Area of investment and support

 Research England have allocated an additional £20 million each year specifically focused on knowledge exchange with business and commercialisation.

-This new funding supplements HEIF with a specific focus on driving additional business collaboration and commercialisation performance in line with the Department for Business, Energy and Industrial Strategy (BEIS) guidance priority.
+This new funding supplements HEIF with a specific focus on driving additional business collaboration and commercialisation performance in line with the former Department for Business, Energy and Industrial Strategy (BEIS) guidance priority.
 Further information is provided in the November 2022 publication knowledge exchange: business and commercialisation.

 Review of knowledge exchange funding